Click here to try a GST Accounting and Return Filing Tool for free

 - Unutilized input credit where the rate of taxes on inward supply is higher than rate of tax on the outward supply (Inverted rated supplies)

-- Unutilized input credit where exports of goods or services or both were made without payment of IGST
+- Unutilized input credit where exports (including supply to SEZ) of goods or services or both were made without payment of IGST

 Refund of tax paid can be claimed at the end of any tax period only in the following cases:

 - Exports of goods or services or both on payment of IGST

 - Tax paid on deemed export of goods

 - Payment of tax on a provisional basis

 - Advance tax paid by a Casual Taxable Person or Non Resident Taxable Person

 - CGST and SGST/ UTGST paid on intra state supply but held as inter state supply

 - Order of an appellate authority in favour of the taxpayer